-Netflix made headlines this week for three major cancelations, solidifying its reputation for being a bit trigger-happy and pulling the plug on original content before people are ready.
+Netflix has again made headlines this week for canceling another four shows, firmly solidifying its reputation for being trigger-happy and pulling the plug on original content before viewers are ready.

 In the high-stakes streaming wars, Netflix is clearly looking for as many Stranger Things or The Witcher-level smash hit as possible.
-Nevertheless, the platform’s penchant for terminating original series that are still finding their feet is really starting to grate on me.
+Nevertheless, the platform’s penchant for terminating original series that are still finding their feet is really grating on me.

 Granted even in the days before streaming, networks weren’t afraid to snuff out underperforming shows regardless of unresolved plot points or a dedicated following (#JusticeforJericho).
 That said, the churnable nature of streamed content has only exacerbated this issue.